tylim88/FirelordJS/README.md

 - Support tuple data type.

-- Replace `set merge` with `upset`(update else set, yes I know upset is an English word 😂).
+- Replace `set merge` with `upset`(update if exist, else set).
 It receives 1 doc ref argument and 2 data arguments: partial data and complete data.
 It will attempt to update the document with partial data and create the document with complete data if the document does not exist.

 ### What Will Not Be Implemented